equinor/terraform-azurerm-log-analytics/README.md

 ## Prerequisites

-- Azure role `Log Analytics Contributor` at the subscription scope.
+- Azure role `Contributor` at the resource group scope.